 Älänne Area – Hiking Trails, Sandy Beaches & Nature in Lapinlahti and Rautavaara, Finland

 The landforms and soil of the Älänne area date back to the last Ice Age, which ended around 10,000 years ago, when the eskers were formed.
-Meltwaters from the glacier carved channels into the terrain and deposited sorted materials into ridges.
-Since then, the landscape has been shaped mainly by water, wind and human activity.
+Glacial meltwaters carved channels into the terrain and deposited materials into ridges that remain there today.

 Hiking Trails and Swimming Areas

-The 6.2 km Huuhkajankierros Trail starts and ends at the Vongankoski rest area.
+The 6.2 km long Huuhkajankierros Trail starts and ends at the Vongankoski rest area.

 At Näätähiekka swimming area, you’ll find two campfire sites, a firewood shelter, a toilet and a water point.

 Näätähiekka also features a bookable camp centre managed by the Municipality of Lapinlahti, available from May to October.
-It accommodates larger groups in a rustic, nature-oriented setting and includes two saunas.
+It accommodates larger groups in a rustic natural setting and includes two saunas.

 More information on the Municipality of Lapinlahti website (in Finnish) >